 Two groups of H-1B visa holders qualify to extend their visa past the normal six-year maximum.
 These are outlined in a law called the American Competitiveness in the Twenty-First Century Act, commonly referred to as AC21.

 First, an H-1B worker can extend H-1B status if the worker is the beneficiary of an approved immigrant worker petition (I-140) and cannot file a green card application because the worker’s "priority date" is not current.

 For example, let’s say your six years of H-1B status will end on February 1, 2016, and you are an Indian national with an approved I-140 in the EB-2 category.
 Your priority date is December 1, 2011.
-Per the February 2016 Department of State Visa Bulletin, the cutoff date for your category is July 1, 2009 (meaning only those persons with priority dates on or before that date can get green cards).
+Per the February 2016 Department of State Visa Bulletin, the cutoff date for your category is July 1, 2009 (meaning only those persons with priority dates before that date can get green cards).
 Therefore, your priority date is NOT current, and you cannot yet file your green card application.
 In this situation, you are eligible to extend your H-1B status for another three years.

 Second, an H-1B worker can extend the visa if a U.S. employer filed a Labor Certification application (a PERM) or an I-140 petition on the worker’s behalf prior to the beginning of the sixth year in H-1B status, as long as that application/petition has not been denied (it may have been approved or still be pending).

 Importantly, there is no limit to how many times an H-1B worker can use these AC21 provisions to extend a visa.
 Due to the major backlog in priority dates for some categories, you could potentially be in H-1B status for ten, 15, or 20 years while waiting for your priority date to become current.